Golden Fire Hydrant

 What’s There

-A fire hydrant painted gold at the corner of 20th and Church Streets, across from Dolores Park.
+A fire hydrant painted gold at the corner of 20th and Church Streets, across from the upper corner of Dolores Park.
 It’s the only thing to see, and it takes about 15 seconds.

 The story: the April 18, 1906 earthquake broke most of San Francisco’s water mains, leaving firefighters without water as fires spread through the city.
 This hydrant on 20th and Church kept flowing the night after the quake, and firefighters credit it with saving the Mission District from the fires that destroyed about 80% of the city.

-A local dentist and historian named Doc Bullock began painting the hydrant gold in the late 1960s to mark its role.
+By tradition, the hydrant has been painted gold since the 1960s to mark its role.
 Neighbors gather here every April 18 at 5:12 AM (the moment the earthquake struck) to repaint it.

 Visiting